yash-b/yash-b.github.io/index.md

 ### **Skills & Abilities**
 + Proficient in C++ and Java programming languages.
 + Learnt programming languages and scripting including SQL, HTML, and CSS.
-+ Constantly self-teaching relevant IDEs like Python and AndroidStudio.
++ Constantly self-teaching relevant IDEs like VisualStudio and AndroidStudio.
 + Familiar with using GitHub.

 ---

 ### **Education**
 #### High Bluff Academy
->Graduated June 2014 with 4.0
+>Graduated with 4.0, whilst taking AP Calculus and AP Physics.

 #### Skyline College, San Bruno _(Fall 2015)_
 >Transferred to LA Pierce College with 3.50 while being mentioned in the Dean's List.